Medical diagnostics

 What is pulsed field ablation?

 Pulsed field ablation (PFA) is a nonthermal ablative modality that uses a short-living, strong electrical field created around a catheter to create microscopic pores in cell membranes (electroporation).
+Clinical trial results, FDA approvals*, capital requirements and reimbursement considerations all culminate in a complex landscape.

 Here are the top 10 questions our team is fielding from organizations looking to adopt the new technology.